 - 4.01.
 Generally.
 The offenses specified in this Ordinance, or those provided for in other Ordinances of the Tribal Code, constitute forbidden criminal conduct against the Tribe.
-Persons committing such offenses may be tried and punished by the Tribal Court as provided for by this Ordinance; provided, however, that such jurisdiction, whether or not exercised, shall not affect the power or authority of any other courts, including those of the United States, or the State of Michigan, which may have jurisdiction. - 4.02.
-Persons Under the Tribe's Criminal Jurisdiction. - a.
-The criminal jurisdiction of the Tribe shall extend to all Indians, and all other persons other than where prohibited by Federal law. - b.
-The criminal jurisdiction of the Tribe shall extend to all persons, whether or not Indians, who violate section 6.01 (contempt), 6.02 (disobedience of a court order) or 6.03 (perjury). - 4.03.
-Territorial Jurisdiction. - a.
-Except as provided in sub. (b), the criminal jurisdiction of the Tribe shall extend to: - 1. all land within the limits of the Tribe's reservation, including trust land, fee patented land and rights of way running through the reservation; and - 2. all land outside the boundaries of the Tribe's reservation held in trust by the United States for individual members of the Tribe or for the Tribe; and - 3. all other land considered "Indian county" as defined by 18 U.S.C. section 1151 that is associated with the Tribe. - b.
-The criminal jurisdiction of the Tribe shall extend to the following offenses wherever committed: - 1.
+Persons committing such offenses may be tried and punished by the Tribal Court as provided for by the Constitution, this Ordinance, the Tribal Courts Ordinance, the Criminal Procedures Ordinance, or any other relevant Tribal law; provided, however, that the existence of criminal jurisdiction of the Tribe shall not affect the power or authority of any other courts, including those of the United States, or the State of Michigan, which may have concurrent jurisdiction. - 4.02.
+The Tribe's Criminal Jurisdiction. - a.
+The Tribe's criminal jurisdiction shall extend to all matters arising within its territorial jurisdiction, as that term is defined in this Ordinance. - b.
+The Tribe's criminal jurisdiction shall further extend to all matters arising within its membership-based jurisdiction, as that term is defined in this Ordinance. - c.
+The Tribe's criminal jurisdiction shall further extend to the following offenses wherever or by whomever committed: - 1.
 Embezzlement and theft from a tribal organization, section 9.08; - 2.
-Abuse of office, section 12.01, if the office involved is a tribal office;

-- 3. Improper influence of a tribal official, section 12.02; - 4.
+Abuse of office, section 12.01, if the office involved is a tribal office; - 3.
+Improper influence of a tribal official, section 12.02; - 4.
 Election fraud, section 12.03, if the election involved is a tribal election; - 5.
 Malicious criminal prosecution, section 12.04, if the prosecution involves the Tribal Court; - 6.
 Obstruction of justice, section 12.05, if the investigation involves a violation of tribal law or the case involved is in Tribal Court; - 7.
 Public bribery, section 11.06, if the public servant involved is an official, appointee, judge or employee of the Tribe; - 8.
 Refusing, omitting and delaying to arrest, section 12.07; and - 9.
-Filing fictitious report, section 12.09.
+Filing fictitious report, section 12.09. - 10.
+Fraud, section 11.02 if the act alleged involves funds or other property derived from a tribally administered or authorized program.